 You can also grow your asparagus in deep containers if you want.

-Don’t get too excited on your first harvest.
-Do not pick too much on its first few years.
+Don’t get too excited about your first harvest.
+Do not pick too much from it for the first few years.
 They need to develop a stable root system and energy that they will require.
 This will provide a generous crop of spears the next season.